mavlink/qgroundcontrol/README.md

 To disable XBee support you may add `DISABLE_XBEE` to the DEFINES argument.

+## Building QGroundControl

+### Requirements
+QGroundControl requires Qt5.2+ and SDL1.2 at a minimum.
+Additionally, only the following platform targets are supported:
+  * Windows: Microsoft Visual Studio 2010, 2012, 2013
+  * Linux: gcc, 32- or 64-bit
+  * Mac: LLVM+clang 64-bit

-# Build on Mac OSX
+## Build on Mac OSX

 To build on Mac OSX (10.6 or later):
 - - -